-Regardless of bigotry and hate spewed by the Republican candidate for President of the United States, the American Christian Right have been his strongest supporters.
+Regardless of bigotry and hate spewed by the Republican candidate for President of the United States, the American Christian Right has been among his strongest supporters.
 Following the disturbing video of Donald Trump discussing sexually assaulting women, many Republicans have jumped from the Trump Train and openly condemned his comments.
 While some supporters continue to cling to the derailing campaign, particularly Evangelicals including Vice Presidential candidate Michael Pence, one must question, what would lead them to disavow this candidate?
 Many thought a Trump Contrition was coming during the October 9th debate; and it was a true repentance that would allow Christians to overlook his bad behavior.

-During the October 9th debate, rather than contrition, Trump demonstrated his misogyny, abusiveness, and poor temperament time and again.
+During the October 9th debate, rather than a contrition, Trump demonstrated his misogyny, abusiveness, and poor temperament time and again.
 To begin with, he attempted to humiliate Hillary Clinton by filing in women who have claimed sexual assault by Bill Clinton.
 He then used his time to respond to questions to attack Clinton for her response to her husband’s infidelity and argue that Bill Clinton’s behavior is far worse than his own.
 At points it seemed reasonable to wonder if Trump knew which Clinton is running for President.

 As the debate continued, the Republican candidate responded in classic Trump fashion, deflecting, blaming, and attacking.
 When a Muslim American asked how she could ensure safety for her family, Trump responded by saying that Islamophobia can end if Muslims become responsible for reporting terrorism.
 When asked if he could truly be a leader for all Americans, he responded by saying that Clinton is the one who called his supporters deplorables.
 When asked about not paying taxes, he responded affirmatively saying it was Clinton’s fault for not changing the tax laws.